celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

 ### Communication guidelines

-Communicating your upcoming governance proposal to the community is critical and may help getting it approved.
+Communicating the upcoming governance proposal to the community is critical and may help getting it approved.

 Each smart contract release governance proposal should be accompanied by a [Governance category](https://forum.celo.org/c/governance/) forum post that contains the following information:
 * Name of proposer (individual contributor or organization).